-Published: 29/01/2021Finding your ideal rental property can be hard enough but when you have a four-legged furry friend to consider, it can be a real challenge!
+Published: 29/01/2021Finding ideal property to rent can be hard enough, but when you have a four-legged furry friend to consider, it can be a real challenge!

-Most landlords do not allow pets in their rental properties and it narrows down your choice.
+Most landlords do not allow pets in their rental property narrowing down your choice.
 Furthermore, available properties tend to have a higher price tag as Landlords are no longer permitted to ask for a higher deposit (The Tenant Fees Act 2019).
 However, as far as most pet owners are concerned, the real challenge is not finding somewhere to rent but avoiding problems once they do.

 How to keep your landlord and neighbours happy